Before you apply, see if your request meets our funding guidelines.

 - Organizations located in areas with less than 100 Nationwide associates

-In these following communities, the Nationwide Insurance Foundation will consider funding organizations from all four tiers of our funding priorities:
+In the following communities, the Nationwide Foundation will consider funding organizations from all four tiers of our funding priorities:

 |Columbus, Ohio||Des Moines, Iowa|